-Featured Song Story *The song called April, by Imaginary Future (Jesse Epstein) is a love song addressed to a girl named April.
+Song Review *The song called April, by Imaginary Future (Jesse Epstein) is a love song addressed to a girl named April.
 Jesse is joined by his wife, Kina Grannis for this performance.
 The song reflects a sincere love for the girl, April, but regardless of the strong attraction, they must part ways and the singer wishes her happiness and no regrets.
 The imaginative, provocative, and somewhat surrealistic lyric reminds me of the poetic songs of the sixties that made you wonder what the inspiration was.
 The song is imaginative and evocative but doesn’t give up the background story, yet the message is clearly of love and respect.
 This song is pleasure food for the heart.
 Listen to April, by Imaginary Future.

-Featured Song Story *In the 19th century, circa 1830, an old Irish folk song called Irish Molly O was popular in America.
+Song Review *In the 19th century, circa 1830, an old Irish folk song called Irish Molly O was popular in America.
 An arrangement by Louis Berge was published in New York in 1865.
 Then in 1905, a new song with almost the same name was written by the very popular and successful song writing duo, Wm Jerome (Flannery) and Jean Schwartz.
 This American “Irish” song became very popular and it is this song, My Irish Molly O (or Molly-O, or Molly ‘O) that is most well-known today.
 Performances by The Flanagan Brothers and by Blanche Ring helped make it popular.
 The song has been covered by numerous others since then, like the Irish band, De Dannan, with Maura O’Connell as well as by Daniel O’Donnell, John McNicholl, and Celtic Thunder.
 It is an upbeat fun song and a great "Irish" pub sing-a-long song!

-Featured Song Story *With Valentine’s Day upon us, here’s a song about a girl named Valentine.
+Song Review *With Valentine’s Day upon us, here’s a song about a girl named Valentine.
 The song Valentine, on the album Beneath the Velvet Sun, released in 2000, is a beautiful love song.
 Shawn Mullins wrote and performed the song.
 The lyrics are simple and unpretentious as the singer describes his strong and lasting love for Valentine, using the metaphor juice from berries on the vine for his love that keeps pouring out for her.
 There aren’t many songs written about a girl named Valentine, more common are songs about girls named Valentina such as the one by Prince.
 Another nice one is Valentina by The Hunts.

-Featured Song Story *The song, January, was written by David Paton, lead singer and co-founder of the Scottish pop-rock band Pilot.
+Song Review *The song, January, was written by David Paton, lead singer and co-founder of the Scottish pop-rock band Pilot.
 In an interview, David Paton explained the origin of his 1975 hit song.
 He described how one evening as his wife was reading a book featuring a lead female character named January, she said to David, “January is a nice name for a girl, don’t you think?”
 He started thinking about it along with a melody and soon wrote the song about a girl named January.
 The song was the biggest hit for Pilot, reaching number one on the UK Singles chart for three weeks and charted at number one in Australia as well.
 January only dipped into the top 40 list in the USA where Pilot was better known for their other hit pop song, Magic which charted at number 5 in the USA.

-Featured Song Story *A Girl Named Noel is a song performed by Jim Nabors, comedian, singer, and actor best known for his comedic rolls.
+Song Review *A Girl Named Noel is a song performed by Jim Nabors, comedian, singer, and actor best known for his comedic rolls.
 He is remembered most for his portrayal of the lovable, good-natured country-boy character Gomer Pyle, co-staring on “The Andy Griffith Show” on TV in the 1960’s.
 His character was spun-off for the TV comedy show “Gomer Pyle, U.S.M.C.” where he really capitalized on his memorable exclamation phrase, “Well goooooaaallly!”
 Born in Alabama, James Thurston Nabors, (June 12, 1930 – November 30, 2017) will be remembered mostly for his comedy but also for his rich baritone singing voice.
 A Girl Named Noel is a unique and memorable song written by L. Laurie & A. Tucker and sung by Jim Nabors on his 1972 album, Merry Christmas.

-Featured Song Story *The 1973 Dolly Parton hit song, Jolene is a good example of a song about the “other” woman.
+Song Review *The 1973 Dolly Parton hit song, Jolene is a good example of a song about the “other” woman.
 According to interviews and as stated on some live performances, Dolly says she wrote the song about an attractive bank clerk who was a little too flirtatious with Dolly’s husband, Carl Dean.
 The woman’s name was not Jolene, Dolly took that name from a young fan who wanted an autograph; she thought the name was pretty and ideal for the song.
 Jolene was not only one of her most successful songs, but also her song most covered by other performers.
 Jack White took the song and changed the perspective so he could sing about Jolene as his girlfriend who was cheating on him with one of his buddies; it’s been a very popular part of concerts by The White Stripes.
 With Jolene portrayed as a cheating girlfriend, Jack White makes it a very emotional performance!
 Other cover versions include one by Dolly with Pentatonix and one by Mindy Smith (said to be one of Dolly’s favorites).
 Songs on our list about the “other” woman also include I'm Not Lisa (My Name is Julie) by Jessi Colter and two songs from the man’s perspective, Margie’s At The Lincoln Park Inn, by Bobby Bare, and (Lying Here With) Linda On My Mind, by Conway Twitty.

-Featured Song Story *Do you enjoy old Irish folk songs?
+Song Review *Do you enjoy old Irish folk songs?
 How about "I’ll Take You Home Again, Kathleen”?
 A song covered by Slim Whitman in 1957, Elvis Presley in 1973, Bing Crosby, Johnny Cash, and even featured in a Star Trek episode when an inebriated Lieutenant Kevin Riley attempted to sing this beautiful "Irish ballad”.
 But guess what?
 It’s not an old Irish folk song!
 Surprisingly, I'll Take You Home Again, Kathleen, was written in Plainfield, Indiana by an American composer, Thomas P. Westendorf in 1875, and first introduced to the public by a group of singers performing at the town hall in Plainfield, Indiana.
 The sheet music was first published in 1876 in Cincinnati, Ohio and it soon became one of the most popular songs in America!

-Featured Song Story *Buddy Holly made some of his first professional recordings in Nashville in 1956 under contract with Decca Records.
+Song Review *Buddy Holly made some of his first professional recordings in Nashville in 1956 under contract with Decca Records.
 One of those songs was Rock Around With Ollie Vee.
 The song was written by his friend and lead guitarist Sonny Curtis.
 The song tells a story of rockin’ good times with Ollie Vee, a name Sonny borrowed from a woman who lived and worked on his father’s farm.
 From those 1956 Nashville recordings, Decca released some singles in 1957 including Rock Around With Ollie Vee, the “B-side” of That’ll Be The Day, one of Buddy Holly’s biggest hits.
 Those recordings were also used on an album in 1958 called That’ll Be The Day, the last album released before Buddy Holly’s untimely death in a plane crash on February 3, 1959.
 Rock Around With Ollie Vee has also been covered by Stray Cats, Shakin’ Stevens, and others.

-Featured Song Story *Maybe you remember the instrumental song, Angela, although you might not have known the name.
+Song Review *Maybe you remember the instrumental song, Angela, although you might not have known the name.
 It was written by Bob James in 1978, and it was the theme song for the TV show, Taxi.
 The song was named after a character in the third episode, season one.
 The producers liked it and replaced their original theme song choice, Touchdown, also written by Bob James and the name of his album featuring both songs.
 The theme song change was made before the first episode aired, so “Angela” is the only theme you heard.